preetham-reddy-bathula/SmartPitchDeckEvaluation-using-MachineLearning/README.md

 **"Empowering startups with AI-driven insights for pitch deck optimization."**

 ## About the Project
-Our project provides an AI tool for evaluating startup pitch decks, focusing on the key factors that contribute to investment and market success.
+Our project provides an AI model for evaluating startup pitch decks, focusing on the key factors that contribute to investment and market success.

 ## Evaluation Criteria
 Our AI model assesses pitch decks based on comprehensive criteria, each carrying a specific weightage contributing to the total score: